electronick1/stairs_examples/README.markdown

 This project is about parsing and how stairs could help you extract data from any source.<br>

-The main goal is to parse kaggle competions and link them to github repositories (which were mentioned inside.)
+The main goal is to parse kaggle competitions and link them to github repositories (which were mentioned inside)

 In this example you can see all power of Flow components and data pipelines itself.